eekay35/zvio-15-build/README.md

     ```
     cd /usr/build
     make bootstrap-pkgs
-    python3 -m ensurepip
-    pip3 install six
     ```

 * First-time checkout of source:

     ```
-    make checkout
+    make checkout zvault
     ```

-A FreeNAS release is built by first updating the source, then building:
+A zVaultIO release is built by first updating the source, then building:

 ```
 make update